-The total remuneration includes Returning Officer (RO) and Petition Officer (PO) fees.
-An RO is the person responsible for administering an election and a PO is the person responsible for administering a Recall Petition.
+The total remuneration includes Returning Officer (RO) fees.
+An RO is the person responsible for administering an election.
 These duties are separate from any duties undertaken as a local government employee.
-The total RO fee for a UK Parliament By-election is set by legislation for the election in question.
-The total PO fee for administering a recall petition is set by legislation.
-The total RO fee for a local government election is based upon rate agreed by COSLA and the arrangements set out in the COSLA Circular CO/145 of July 2008.
-The RO and PO can appoint one or more persons to discharge any or all of the functions of the post but cannot delegate personal responsibility for delivering the election.
-Cleland Sneddon was the RO and PO appointed by South Lanarkshire Council during the financial year 2023/2024 and carried out his duties as RO for the East Kilbride West By-election on 6 July 2023, PO for the Rutherglen and Hamilton West recall Petition from 6 June until 31 July 2023, and as RO for the Rutherglen and Hamilton West By-election on 5 October 2023.
+The total RO fee for a UK Parliamentary Election is set by legislation for the election in question.
+The RO can appoint one or more persons to discharge any or all of the functions of the post but cannot delegate personal responsibility for delivering the election.
+Paul Manning was the RO appointed by South Lanarkshire Council during the financial year 2024/2025 and carried out his duties as RO for the 2024 United Kingdom General Election held on 4 July 2024.